Marketing Terms, Glossary and Marketing Definitions:

 Four P’s – the part in a classic marketing plan which covers the topics of Price, Place, Promotion, and Political environment.

 FOMO – The Fear of Missing Out.
-Exclusionary marketing, fear on the part of a person to miss out on something good or desirable, a discount, etc.
+Exclusionary marketing; fear on the part of a person to miss out on something good or desirable, a discount, promotion, etc.

 FTP – File Transfer Protocol

-Generic Brand – often referred to as a no-name brand
+Generic Brand – a no frills brand, often referred to as a no-name brand.

-Google – popular search engine owned by Alphabet company.
+Google – popular search engine owned by the Alphabet company.

-Google Analytics – service provided by Google to track page views, including how the viewer got to the page in question.
-For example, if someone clicks a hyperlink on a website to get to your website, Google Analytics will tell you which page that hyperlink was on.
+Google Analytics – service provided by Google to track page views, including how the viewer arrived at the page in question.
+For example, if someone clicks a hyperlink on a website to get to your website, Google Analytics will tell you where that hyperlink was found.

-Google AdWords – ads that appear at the top of or beside the search results on a google search page.
+Google Ads – formerly Google Adwords, ads that appear at the top of or beside the search results on a google search page.

-Hits – on web is the request for a response to a server, eg, for an image file
+Hits – the response to a request or search on a website eg. for an image file.

-Host – to host is to store information on a server so that it can be retrieved by other computers
+Host – to store information on a server so that it can be retrieved by other computers.

 HTML – Hypertext Markup Language is symbols and codes used to create and edit web pages and display information on web browsers.